Marcelo Sarvas

-Marcelo Fazzio Sarvas (born October 16, 1981) is a former Brazilian footballer who is currently the head coach for LA Galaxy II in MLS Next Pro.
+Marcelo Fazzio Sarvas (born October 16, 1981) is a Brazilian footballer and coach who currently plays for the Empire Strykers in the Major Arena Soccer League.

 Club career

 Marcelo Sarvas began his career with Brazil's SC Corinthians Paulista debuting for the first team during the 2002 season.
 In 2003 the attacking midfielder joined Esporte Clube Noroeste and remained at the club for one year before leaving for Europe.

 Europe

 Sarvas signed for Swedish side Karlskrona AIF and remained at the club for one season before joining Kristianstads FF.
 In his first season with Kristianstad Sarvas scored 10 goals and helped the club gain promotion to the Swedish football Division 1.
 His play did not go unnoticed by higher level Swedish clubs including Mjällby AIF who signed Sarvas for the 2007 season.

 In 2008, he once again transferred to another club in Sweden Bunkeflo IF.
 He was a top player for Bunkeflo and caught the eye of Polish top-flight club Polonia Warszawa.
-He appeared in 28 league matches for Polonia Warszawa scoring 2 goals, and in 6 UEFA Europe League matches scored 2 goals.
+He appeared in 28 league matches for Polonia Warszawa scoring 2 goals, and in 6 UEFA Europa League matches scored 2 goals.

 After two years in Poland, Sarvas returned to America this time joining Costa Rica's L.D.
 Alajuelense.
 Sarvas was given the number 10 jersey and became an instrumental player for Alajuelense and helped the club proclaim itself Verano 2011 Champion.
 He also was a key player in the clubs CONCACAF Champions League run, attracting the interest of other top clubs in North America, including Major League Soccer Champion Los Angeles Galaxy.